viki-org/storm-docker/README.md

 learn more about logback to edit the `config/cluster.xml` file, I highly recommend reading [The logback manual](http://logback.qos.ch/manual/index.html).

+Copy `config/zoo.cfg.sample` to `config/zoo.cfg`:

+    cp config/zoo.cfg.sample config/zoo.cfg

+`config/zoo.cfg` will be used as Zookeeper's configuration file.
+There are instructions in the sample file on configuring this.

 Once this step is done, we continue with building the Docker images.

 ### Building the Docker images